renovate-bot/khulnasoft-lab-_-vulx/docs/docs/references/configuration/cli/trivy_aws.md

 ### Synopsis

 Scan an AWS account for misconfigurations.
-Trivy uses the same authentication methods as the AWS CLI.
+Vul uses the same authentication methods as the AWS CLI.
 See https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html

 The following services are supported:
 - accessanalyzer